nsrau/azure-docs.it-it/articles/app-service/networking-features.md

 * Supportare le esigenze SSL basate su IP per l'appSupport IP-based SSL needs for your app
 * Impostare un indirizzo dedicato per l'app che non sia condiviso con altri utenti

-Per informazioni su come impostare un indirizzo nell'app, vedere l'esercitazione [Configurazione di SSL basato su IP][appassignedaddress].
+Per informazioni su come impostare un indirizzo nell'app, vedere l'esercitazione aggiungere un certificato TLS/SSL nel servizio app di Azure.You can learn how to set an address on your app with the tutorial on [Add a TLS/SSL certificate in Azure App Service][appassignedaddress].

 ### <a name="access-restrictions"></a>Restrizioni di accesso